replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-nfs.md

 * All the nodes in the cluster must have the necessary NFS client packages installed to be able to communicate with the NFS server.
 For example, the `nfs-common` package is a common package used on Ubuntu.
 * Any firewalls must be properly configured to allow traffic between the NFS server and clients (cluster nodes).

-## Configure NFS Storage for Online Environments
+## Configure NFS Storage in Online Environments

 In this procedure, you install Velero and configure your initial storage destination in online environments for either existing clusters or a Kubernetes installer clusters.
 This procedure uses the kots CLI to install Velero and configure your initial storage destination.